krejciadam/hdxsmooth/README.md

 ## Options:
     -t --times <time1,time2,time3...>: a comma-separated list of time points to process.
-Default: process all time points -s --sequence <file>: a fasta file containing the sequence of the protein measured.
-This serves to identify proline positions.
+Default: process all time points -p --protein <protein1,protein2,protein3...>: a comma-separated list of protein names to use.
+These must match input column names.
+Defautl: process all proteins

 ## Input
 The software accepts .csv files containing exactly these columns in this order: